-POLICY 17.1.3: Except for those clustered areas as approved in accordance with by Policy 17.1.5, Any lot created in the Rural Community Preserve land use category after the adoption of this amendment must have a minimum area of 43,560 square feet.
+POLICY 17.1.3: Except for those clustered areas as approved by Policy 17.1.5, Aany lot created in the Rural Community Preserve land use category after the adoption of this amendment must have a minimum area of 43,560 square feet.
 Existing lots are excluded.
 Any residential planned development zoning granted in the Rural Community Preserve land use category will require a minimum size of one acre (43,560 square feet) for every residential lot.
-(Amended by Ordinance No. 00-22)

-Although the phrase after the adoption of this amendment is currently in the Lee Plan in Policy 17.1.3, it is not necessary and staff recommends deleting that phrase.
-It is understood that existing lots are not affected by Policy 17.1.3 so the reference to existing lots is not necessary.
+Although the phrase "after the adoption of this amendment" is currently in the Lee Plan in Policy 17.1.3, it is not necessary and staff recommends deleting that phrase.
+Because the policy states "any lot created in the Rural Community Preserve" it is understood that existing lots are not affected by Policy 17.1.3 so the reference to existing lots is not necessary.
+Staff recommends transmittal of the revised policy below.